WalletWasabi/WasabiDoc/docs/why-wasabi/README.md

 *_"What kind of privacy?
 I'm not sure if I need that."_*

-When we make traditional financial transactions (banks, PayPal, etc.), no one but the service provider is able to track our spendings habits or account balances.
+When we make traditional financial transactions (Banks, PayPal, etc.), no one but the service provider is able to track our spending habits or account balances.

 ### Wasabi Wallet